ibm-cloud-docs/discovery/connect.md

 You can connect to a data source and pull documents on a schedule into {{site.data.keyword.discoveryshort}} by configuring a collection to associate with that source.
 You can configure each collection with one data source. {{site.data.keyword.discoveryshort}} pulls documents from the data source using a process called crawling.
 Crawling is the process of systematically browsing and retrieving documents from the specified start location. {{site.data.keyword.discoveryshort}} only crawls items that you explicitly specify.
 The first time that a crawler crawls a data source is a full crawl, and every time that the crawler runs after the full crawl, per the crawl schedule, is a refresh, also called a recrawl.

+This documentation applies to {{site.data.keyword.discoveryshort}} service instances that you create with a Lite or Advanced plan, or that you created with a Premium plan before 16 July 2020.
+For more information about features in Premium plan instances created on or after 16 July 2020, and in Plus (including Plus Trial) plan instances, see [these docs](/docs/discovery-data?topic=discovery-data-collections){: external}.
+{: important}

 ## General source requirements
 {: #gen_req}